GCA podcasts – capturing greeting card history to inspire the industry of the future

 The Enterprise Allowance government scheme, was key to helping David start his business in 1987, meaning that he had £40 a week income while he worked to get his business off the ground.
 David speaks about the trust that he is establishing to support the start-up greeting card publishers of the future.

-Listen to the podcast
+Listen to the Podcast

-Available on Spotify, Amazon Music and other platforms.
+The GCA Talking Cards podcast is also other platforms.
 Just search for “Talking Cards with Industry Leaders“.